UPPMAX/R-python-julia-matlab-HPC/docs/python/isolated.rst

 Note that your prompt is changing to start with (name of your vitual environment) to show that you are within it.

+Using pip
+'''''''''

 Install your packages with ``pip``.
 While not always needed, it is often a good idea to give the correct versions you want, to ensure compatibility with other packages you use:

 .. tabs::